openstack/ironic/doc/source/contributor/architecture.rst

 Here the ``spacing`` argument is a period in seconds for a given periodic task.
 For example 'spacing=5' means every 5 seconds.

+Starting with the Yoga cycle, there is also a new decorator :py:func:`ironic.conductor.periodics.node_periodic` to create periodic tasks that handle nodes.
+See :ref:`deploy steps documentation <deploy-steps-polling>` for an example.

 Driver-Specific Steps
 ---------------------